nelsonic/app/README.md

 ## Functionality

-A running list of the functionality in the app as it becomes available.

-+ [Login via Google](https://github.com/dwyl/hapi-auth-github), access restricted to specific team members
++ [Login via Google](https://github.com/dwyl/hapi-auth-github), with access restricted to specific team members

 ![google-auth](google-auth.png)

-+ #TODO This access is restricted via a users page which allows admin users the right to create or remove users
++ This access is restricted via a users page which allows admin users the right to create or remove users as well as assign admin rights

 ### Homepage/search page navigation
 Logging in takes the user to a page that displays a list of the candidates in the application, with the *most recent candidates* that have been added to the application *at the top*.